hafizrs/wopi/Cool/collabora_setup_guide.md

-### 4.3 Verify Container Status# Collabora Online Docker Setup Guide
+# Collabora Online Docker Setup Guide

 Complete guide to set up Collabora Online using Docker with custom configuration files and branding.